-Odds are, if you have spent much time on SkinCancer.org, you know the classic ABCDE warning signs of melanoma: Asymmetry, Border irregularity, Color variations, Diameter over ¼ inch (6 mm) and Evolution or change.
+Odds are, if you have spent time on SkinCancer.org, you know the classic ABCDE warning signs of melanoma: Asymmetry, Border irregularity, Color variations, Diameter over ¼ inch (6 mm) or Dark in color, and Evolution or change.
 But did you know that some melanomas have very different features?

 For example, certain melanomas may have no color at all.
 Physicians refer to these as “amelanotic” melanomas, because they are conspicuously missing melanin, the dark pigment that gives most moles and melanomas their color.
 These unpigmented melanomas may be pinkish-looking, reddish, purple, normal skin color or essentially clear and colorless.